braboj/state-machines/README.md

 ## Environment

-The project was developed using the following tools:
+The project used the following tools and libraries:

 - GCC compiler
 - Windows 7 or later